bigbosstony/N00769714.github.io/README.md

 Internet of Things themed capstone project.
 This proposal requests the approval to build the hardware portion that will connect to a database as well as to a mobile device application.
-The internet connected hardware will include a custom PCB with sensors and actuators for detecting the location by using a GPS module.
+The internet connected hardware will include a custom PCB with sensors and actuators for detecting the location by using a GPS on the smartphone.
 The database will store the history of locations.
 The mobile device functionality will include a real time location tracking and will be further detailed in the mobile application proposal.
 I will be collaborating with the following company/department Humber Department of Public Safety.
 In the winter